 Find a spot where the temperature stays below 70 degrees Fahrenheit.

-If you can’t move the plant, you may need to provide some shade for it.
+If you can’t move the plant, you may need to provide shade.

 You can use a sheer curtain or blind to filter the sunlight and protect the plant from the harsh rays.